Cretezy/Noderize/docs/docs/configuration-noderize.md

 Adds a shebang to top of built file.
 Useful for building CLI apps.

 > You can omit this as it will infer if this is a CLI app by checking if the `bin` field in `package.json` is set.

+> Note: If this option is activated, it will apply the shebang to all your bundles

 ### `targets`